- Industry trends in digital banking

 Promising future for digital banking

-Customers expect banks to keep up with modern trends, understand their needs, and actively assist them.
-The shift to digital services, which began well before the global pandemic, has intensified.
+Customers expect financial institutions to keep up with digital banking future trends, understand their needs, and actively assist them.
+The shift to digital services, which began in the mid-10s, has intensified.
 Due to rising consumer demand for a more effective and easy way to handle their bank accounts online, digital banking hit the mainstream.
 Fintech trends, including online deposits, mobile apps, enhanced personalization, and other digital banking trends, have caused significant shifts in the financial sector.
 Through digitization at every level of banking, they are all addressing the ever-increasing needs of consumers.

 Financial services providers’ digital transformation has brought new features such as robo-advisors, peer-to-peer lending platforms, and digital wealth management tools.
 These efforts have been supported by open banking APIs, which allow clients to handle many accounts simultaneously through digital self-service platforms.